Understanding School Avoidance: Why It Happens and How Schools Can Tackle It

 The common causes of Emotionally Based School Avoidance, include:

-What are the negative impacts of Emotional Based School Avoidance?
+What are the negative impacts of Emotionally Based School Avoidance?

 Not only can children and young people miss valuable academic learning time, opportunities to grow socially and develop key life skills might also be missed.
-This can affect children and young people’s ability to form social connections and positive relationships, which could isolate them further and impact work and financial opportunities in the future.
+This can affect children and young people’s ability to form social connections and positive relationships, which could isolate them further.
+This can also impact work and financial opportunities in the future.

-If Emotional Based School Avoidance is left unaddressed and numbers continue to rise, it can lead to increased stress, low self esteem and a greater risk of mental health conditions such as anxiety and depression.
-This in turn, makes it even harder to prevent further school avoidance.
+If Emotionally Based School Avoidance is left unaddressed and numbers continue to rise, it can lead to increased stress, low self esteem and a greater risk of mental health conditions in young people such as anxiety and depression.
+This in turn, makes it even harder to prevent further school avoidance and prepare children for the future.

 How to tackle the mental health and school avoidance cycle

-Methods to tackle the rising cases of Emotional Based School Avoidance, include:
+Methods to tackle the rising cases of Emotionally Based School Avoidance, include:

 Intervene early